• Skip to primary navigation

 • The gravy will get very thick as it cools, just add warm milk to thin it down to the consistency you want.

 • You can easily double, or triple.
-Most sausage comes in 1 lb packages so you’ll have enough to double increase the recipe if you’re feeding a crowd.
+Most sausage comes in 1 lb packages so you’ll have enough to double the recipe if you’re feeding a crowd.

 Nutrition